dotnet-websharper/swiper/doc/doc.md

 ## Configuring Swiper

-Using Swiper with WebSharper is just like using the original Javascript library.
+Using Swiper with WebSharper is just like using the original JavaScript library.
 The core HTML code will remain the same, for example:

 ```html